Note: this page is not publicly linked. I (Gergely) share it with people who reach out asking about either advice to grow their newsletter.

 My thinking was that in 6 months, I finish that book and raise funding to start a startup, building a product that would solve a problem related to platform engineering.
 My plan B was to go back to working at a tech company, either as an engineering manager or an engineer.

-I had many side projects in the past: and most of them never took off
+I had many side projects in the past: most of them never took off; and that's ok

 I did have a reasonably successful blog, and the Flashlight app was wildly successful by the number of downloads - even though it barely made any money.
-Over the years, I built a lot of side projects during my evenings or weekends:
+Over the years, I built a lot of side projects during my evenings or weekends.
+I did these for the fun of it and to scratch an itch, and not with the goal of making money or to spin them off as a business.
+Here they are:

 The pace of these side projects slowed down considerably from 2015.
-This was when my first kid was born, and when I moved to Amsterdam to work at Uber.
+This was when I moved to Amsterdam to work at Uber.
 And the pace at Uber was intense, especially in the beginning.

 Even though most of my side projects are 'dead,' they were all very valuable.
 I got to play around with technologies I would have not used without them, and got to give my ideas an honest shot.
 I learned how the success I imagine, and the reality often don't match, and started to understand why this might be.